evilwan/raptor-chess-interface/raptor/defaultHomeDir/logs/README.txt

-Error logs will be placed here.
+This directory contains logs of various types.